-Matthew Hearsum, Partner in our Dispute Resolution team and a specialist in Party Wall and Basement extension disputes was recently asked to advise whether an email from an adjoining owner’s solicitor could be a valid letter of appointment for the purposes of the Party Wall etc Act 1996.
+Our Dispute Resolution team and a specialists in Party Wall and Basement extension disputes were recently asked to advise whether an email from an adjoining owner’s solicitor could be a valid letter of appointment for the purposes of the Party Wall etc Act 1996.
 It may surprise some surveyors that such appointments can be valid.

 The starting position is sub-section 10(2) of the 1996 Act which sets out how appointments made be made: “All appointments and selections made under this section shall be in writing and shall not be rescinded by either party.”

 The first point to bear in mind is that there is no strict legal requirement for the letter of appointment to be signed by or on behalf of the appointing owner.
 Sub-section 10(2) requires only that the appointment be made “in writing”, not “signed writing”.

 The phrase “writing” has a wide meaning, and is not limited to traditional ink on paper; the Interpretation Act 1978 defined “writing” as including “typing, printing, lithography, photography and other modes of representing or reproducing words in a visible form, and expressions referring to writing are construed accordingly.”
 This is potentially broad enough to include emails or possibly even instant messaging services.

 The second point is that the wording of the 1996 Act does not expressly require the “writing” to be that of the owner.
 Subject to the meeting the requirements for a valid agency, a valid appointment could be made by another person on the instruction of the owner or with their authority.